Me in 2010:

 And while we're at it, Here's a great big picture of me taken in 1994.
 And here's another big picture of me from the same time.
 Ain't vanity grand?

-You can also see me in this YouTube video about the problems with non-metric units.
+You can also see me in this YouTube video about the problems with non-metric units, and its sequel.

 Roger M. Wilcox proudly presents . . . (drum roll) . . .
 The Internet Stellar Database!
 Get all the latest dirt on your favorite stars!
 Build your own interstellar empire and save a bundle!
 Science fiction enthusiasts especially will find this site a welcome relief from all the toil they usually have to exert just to find out seemingly straightforward facts, like how long the "year" would be on an earthlike planet orbiting Sirius B, or how far it is from Alpha Centauri to Wolf 359.